Updated: Sep 11

 What to Wear:

-Your best clothes - Make sure your clothes are clean and fit you properly – nothing too big and nothing too small.
+Your best clothes - Make sure your clothes are clean and fit you properly – nothing too big or too small.
+If you are coming to court before or after work, feel free to wear your work clothes.
+The Judges are understanding.

-Do your hair - Your hair needs to be clean and kept just like your clothes.
+Comb your hair - It is best if your hair is clean and well-kept just like your clothes.
 You don’t want to look like you just rolled out of bed.

 What NOT to Wear: